dvf/synapse/README.md

 Synapse gives you one primitive: **Node**.

-A node can discover peers, publish capabilities, expose endpoints, receive work, broadcast questions, reply into shared conversations, heartbeat peers, and notice when peers disappear.
-Synapse is not an agent framework.
-It is the clean network layer underneath one.
+A node can discover peers, publish capabilities, expose endpoints, receive work, broadcast questions, reply into shared conversations, run periodic jobs, heartbeat peers, and notice when peers disappear.
+Synapse isn't an agent framework, it's a library that gives you simple atomics to build on top of.

 It also ships with a CLI tool to monitor your swarms: